Fr4nz83/PWR-plugin-kubernetes/README.md

 ## Cite us

-Please cite our **CCGRID 2025** article if you have found our contributions useful, or you have used them within your work.
+Please cite our **CCGrid 2025** article if you have found our contributions useful, or you have used them within your work.

 ```bibtex
 @inproceedings{lettich2025pwr,